 iSCSI Components: Initiator and Target

 The iSCSI initiator is a software or hardware component on the client’s machine within the storage network.
-Software ISCSI initiators can be used with standard Ethernet equipment to create the storage network and connect to multiple iSCSI targets via multiple paths in parallel.
+Software iSCSI initiators can be used with any Ethernet equipment to create the storage network and connect to multiple iSCSI targets via multiple paths in parallel and all TCP/IP calculations related to iSCSI are done on the host CPU.
+Hardware iSCSI Initiator is often named iSCSI Host Bus Adapter (HBA).
+It is a dedicated hardware piece specifically used for iSCSI connection, and all iSCSI-related calculations are done on this dedicated HBA.
+The software iSCSI Initiator is more widely used and embedded in most modern Operating Systems.

-The iSCSI target is a service that runs on the server and provides access to its storage resources. iSCSI targets allow to expose local storage as SCSI LUNs to connected iSCSI initiators.
-The iSCSI target server supports multiple parallel connections from multiple initiators, meaning that single storage server can provide storage to multiple connected clients.
+The iSCSI target is a service that runs on the server and provides access to its storage resources. iSCSI targets allow exposing local storage as SCSI Logical Unit Number (LUNs) to connected iSCSI initiators.
+The iSCSI target server supports multiple parallel connections from multiple initiators, meaning that a single storage server can provide storage to multiple connected clients.

 iSCSI Performance

-The performance of an iSCSI system depends on lot of different factors, including the speed of the network, the configuration of the storage array, and the workload characteristics.
-In most cases, iSCSI offers excellent performance, especially when implemented over high-speed RDMA-enabled networks.
+The performance of an iSCSI system depends on lots of different factors, including the speed of the network, the configuration of the storage array, and the workload characteristics.
+In most cases, iSCSI offers decent performance, especially when implemented over high-speed and low-latency network (additionally, iSCSI Extension for RDMA (iSER) can be used on RDMA-enabled high-performance fabrics to further increase performance).

 To get the most out of your setup, 10 GbE or faster equipment should be used as the base configuration, especially if you want to compete with the speeds of Fibre Channel storage networks.

 Another way to improve the performance of iSCSI is through multipathing.
 Multipathing is a process that enables iSCSI storage traffic to run over multiple paths between the initiator and targets.
-This feature enhances performance and makes accessing the storage more efficient because total bandwidth can be distributed among multiple paths to balance the workload.
+This feature enhances performance, allows load balancing, and makes accessing the storage more efficient because total bandwidth can be distributed among multiple paths to balance the workload.

 Jumbo frames is another important Ethernet protocol setting that permits iSCSI storage systems to transfer larger amounts of data per single Ethernet frame, which improves performance.